In this article, we’ll talk about who would — and who wouldn’t — benefit from upgrading to a Gold Star Executive Membership.

 And if you’re planning to book a big vacation through Costco, that trip alone could be enough to pay for your membership upgrade.

-If you’re a frequent Costco shopper who’s never thought about upgrading to the Executive Membership, it might be time to crunch some numbers.
+If you’re a frequent Costco shopper, it might be time to crunch some numbers.
 Check your spending patterns and see if the 2% reward justifies the expense.
 You might be surprised to learn that you’re missing out on some real savings opportunities — and that’s something Team Clark never likes to see.